dulnan/graphql-typescript-deluxe/README.md

 # graphql-typescript-deluxe

-This is an **experimental** and **opiniated** code generator for generating TypeScript types for GraphQL operations and fragments.
+This is an **experimental** and **opiniated** code generator for generating TypeScript code for GraphQL operations and fragments.

 ## Features

+- Types: Generates types for operations, variables, fragments, input types and enums
+- Operations: Optionally generates fully valid operations with inlined fragments
 - Performance: Fast initial execution (at least 100x faster than graphql-codegen)
 - Readability: The generated types are easy to read and understand